Vera Rubin

-Beginning her academic career as the sole undergraduate in astronomy at Vassar College, Rubin went on to graduate studies at Cornell University and Georgetown University, where she observed deviations from Hubble flow in galaxies and provided evidence for the existence of galactic superclusters.
-She was honored throughout her career for her work, receiving the Bruce Medal, the Gold Medal of the Royal Astronomical Society, and the National Medal of Science, among others.
+Honored during her lifetime for her work, she received the Bruce Medal, the Gold Medal of the Royal Astronomical Society, and the National Medal of Science, among others.
+The Vera C. Rubin Observatory in Chile is named in her honor.
+Her legacy is described by The New York Times as "ushering in a Copernican-scale change" in cosmological theory.
+Prominent theoretical physicist Lisa Randall and others have argued that Rubin was neglected for the Nobel Prize.

-Rubin spent her life advocating for women in science and was known for her mentorship of aspiring female astronomers.
-She pioneered the field for many, and, in 2015, the National Science Foundation Vera C. Rubin Observatory (Large Synoptic Survey Telescope acronym: LSST) began construction.
-Her legacy was described by The New York Times as "ushering in a Copernican-scale change" in cosmological theory.
+Rubin spent her life advocating for women in science, and mentored aspiring female astronomers.

-Early life
+Early life and education

-Vera Cooper was born on July 23, 1928 in Philadelphia, Pennsylvania.
-She was the younger of two sisters.
-Her parents were Jewish immigrants from Eastern Europe: Pesach Kobchefski (Philip Cooper), born in Vilnius, Lithuania (then part of Poland), who anglicized his name, and became an electrical engineer.
-He worked at Bell Telephone.
-He married Rose Applebaum, from Bessarabia (in present-day Moldova).
+Vera Cooper was born on July 23, 1928, in Philadelphia, Pennsylvania.
+She was the younger of two sisters born to a Jewish family with roots in Eastern Europe.
+As recalled by Vera, her father Pesach Kobchefski was born in "Vilna, Latvia" (currently known as Vilnius, Lithuania, then part of the Russian Empire), and at the age of seven immigrated with his mother and three siblings to Gloversville, New York, reuniting with his father who had immigrated a year or two earlier.
+Pesach soon anglicized his name to Pete Cooper, and as an adult studied electrical engineering and worked at Bell Telephone.
+He married Rose Applebaum, a second generation American born to a mother who had immigrated from Bessarabia (in present-day Moldova and Ukraine) to Philadelphia.
 They met at Bell, where Rose worked until they married.

-The Coopers moved to Washington, D.C. in 1938, where 10-year-old Vera developed an interest in astronomy while watching the stars from her window.
+In 1938 the family moved to Washington, D.C., where ten-year-old Vera developed an interest in astronomy while watching the stars from her window.
 "Even then I was more interested in the question than in the answer," she remembered.
 "I decided at an early age that we inhabit a very curious world."
 She built a crude telescope out of cardboard with her father, and began to observe and track meteors.
-She attended Coolidge Senior High School, graduating in 1944.
+She attended public school at the Coolidge Senior High School, graduating in 1944.

-Cooper's older sister, Ruth Cooper Burg, became an attorney.
-She later worked as an administrative law judge in the United States Department of Defense.